tommythorn/riscv-rust/README.md

-# Riscv-rust
+# Virturve

-Riscv-rust is a [RISC-V](https://riscv.org/) processor and peripheral devices emulator project written in Rust and compilable to WebAssembly.
+Virturve is a virtual [RISC-V](https://riscv.org/) processor and peripheral devices emulator project written in Rust and compilable to WebAssembly.

 This is a substantially enhanced fork of [Takahiro's riscv-rust original emulator](https://github.com/takahirox/riscv-rust).
 This